Stuffed Lasagna Roll Ups

 • Divide sausage mixture over each strip of lasagna, leaving some space at one end.
 Sprinkle parmesan cheese on top of meat.
 Starting at end with more meat, gently roll and fold the pasta into a spiral.
 Place seam side down in the pan, making three rows of four.
 Repeat with remaining pasta and filling.
 There should be four rolls leftover, I place in a smaller pan or a meatloaf pan.

-• Top with tomato sauce, mozzarella and parmesan cheese.
+• Top with tomato sauce (reserving some for plating as pictured), mozzarella and parmesan cheese.
 Bake for 30 minutes and serve hot.

 Video